-RCI-02: Dermal Injector Device
+DermaPrecise: Dermal Injector Device

 To support the Company's RCH-01 and RCS-01 products, the Company is developing a second generation dermal injector device.
-The RCI-02 Injector, the production design of which is now complete, will be able to deliver programmable volumes of substances into programmed depths to specific layers of the skin in a constant form with minimal pressure or shear stress, ensuring the injected substance is viable and healthy after application.
+The DermaPrecise Injector, the production design of which is now complete, will be able to deliver programmable volumes of substances into programmed depths to specific layers of the skin in a constant form with minimal pressure or shear stress, ensuring the injected substance is viable and healthy after application.
 By improving the conditions of substance delivery, the Company improves the chances of success in the treatment of the patient.
 A significant feature of the new device is the incorporation of a cooling element at the injection site, thus removing the need for an anesthetic.
 This is a significant improvement over current syringe-type devices where an anesthetic is required prior to injection.

 The Company believes that this device will have applications in certain other dermatological procedures requiring injections of specific volumes of material at specific depths and as such, is actively exploring licensing opportunities in these areas.
 In addition to the programmable variables of volume and depth, the device will also have interchangeable heads for different injection procedures (single and multi-needle).
 The Company received its first functioning prototypes for testing in Q3 2017 and, as a result of extensive testing, made several improvements to the components and design to optimize desired functionality through the following 18 months.
-Final prototypes were signed off on in late 2019 and first run of commercial-grade units were ordered into production in early 2020.
-This production run has been delayed due to COVID-19-related shutdowns across the supply chain.
-The Company now expects to have its first samples of the commercial-grade units from this production run in Q2 2021.
-These units will then be tested over the coming months and an application submitted to regulators for marketing approval.
-A CE mark will allow the Company to commercially launch RCI-02 in Europe.
-An FDA approval (such as a 501(k) will allow the Company to commercially launch RCI-01 in the United States.
+Final prototypes were signed off on in late 2019 and first run of commercial-grade prototypes were ordered into production in early 2020.
+This production run was delayed due to COVID-19-related shutdowns across the supply chain.
+The Company proceeded to produce its first samples of the commercial-grade prototypes in Q2 2021 and is in the early stages of functional and safety testing which is leading to minor design and production iterations based on results.
+The company has yet to sign off on a version of the device which it believes is suitable for serial production.
+Once this stage of testing and component changes is complete, a full manufacturing run of units will be produced for testing over the following months and an application submitted to regulators for marketing approval.
+A CE mark will allow the Company to commercially launch DermaPrecise in Europe.
+An FDA approval (such as a 501(k)) will allow the Company to commercially launch the DermaPrecise Injector and single-use components in the United States.
 Either one will allow the Company to launch sale of the device and consumables in countries which accept those approvals such as Hong Kong where YOFOTO is already licensed to distribute.
 The registration of European or US marketing approval in Hong Kong is expected to trigger a \$500,000 milestone payment from YOFOTO.